Best Superfoods For a Healthy Diet

 Some Important Things To Keep In Mind

-There are two factors that go hand-in-hand when considering which superfoods you begin to include as part of your diet.
+Two factors go hand-in-hand when considering which superfoods you begin to include as part of your diet.
 These factors are your personal preferences and your dietary needs.

-Even though superfoods have plenty to offer, using a little common sense is the best way to make sure the superfoods you choose are ones you will actually, and that won’t have any harmful side effects (like anaphylactic shock).
+Even though superfoods have plenty to offer, using a little common sense is the best way to ensure the superfoods you choose are ones you will actually, and that won’t have any harmful side effects (like anaphylactic shock).